laravel/spark-docs/teams.md

 After registration, your users will be able to create additional teams from their account dashboard; however, you can disable the creation of additional teams by adding the following to the `booted` method of your `SparkServiceProvicer`:

     Spark::noAdditionalTeams();

+### Changing how Spark refers to Teams

+By default Spark uses the term "Team" to refer to Spark Teams, you can easily customize that by calling the following method in the `register` method of you `SparkServiceProvicer`:

+    Spark::referToTeamAs('band');

+Make sure you pass the singular lowercase form of the team reference.

 <a name="accessing-the-users-teams"></a>
 ## Accessing The User's Teams